 |The Davidson 50 Great Fun enjoys the very fresh conditions encountered during the 1982 Clipper Cup (photo John Malitte/Sea Spray)|

 In Europe, the Fifties were the "big boat" of any Admiral's Cup event, being at the maximum limit of the 30.0-40.0ft rating band for this series.
-Although teams had occasionally included a Fifty, they were typically struggled to save their time against their smaller rivals, and this was particularly apparent in the 1985 and 1987 series when teams that were comprised of at least two One Tonners were almost essential to be competitive.
+Although teams had occasionally included a 50-footer, they usually struggled to save their time against their smaller rivals.
+This was particularly apparent in the 1985 and 1987 Admiral's Cup, when teams that were comprised of at least two One Tonners were almost essential to be competitive.
 The Fifties were also a more expensive option for most teams.

 |Wictor Forss' Carat (a Frers masthead rigged design and development of Blizzard - she was the ex-Retaliation and competed in the 1983 and 1985 Admiral's Cup)|

 The IFYA was formed in early 1986, co-founded by Swedish yachtsman Wictor Forss (of Carat fame) and by 1988 had 20 members.
-Its first annual meeting, in St Petersburg, Florida, in January 1987, was followed by its first North American Championship (at the same location).
-This set the precedent for 50-foot events, with tight round-the-buoys racing.
+Its first annual meeting in January 1987, in St Petersburg, Florida, was followed by its first North American Championship (at the same location).
+This set the precedent for future events, with tight round-the-buoys racing.
 Regattas-within-races and a Fifties Great Lakes Championship followed.
 A World Cup series was established, based on the results of six regattas during each season.

 |The Frers 50-footer Nitissima (rating 40.0ft IOR) - note the traveller located behind the helmsman, with primaries well forward - the runner station was considered at the time to be "particularly efficient" (photo John A Glynn/Sailing World)|